Pomax/are-we-flying/docs/index.md

       // If we're at climbSpeed, which is the absolute slowest we can go
       // if we want to safely climb, just stop climbing entirely.
 Otherwise,
       // interpolate between "don't climb" and half the original target VS
-      // if we're at our theshold speed. targetVS = constrainMap(speed, climbSpeed, threshold, 0, targetVS/2);
+      // at our theshold speed.
+      targetVS = constrainMap(speed, climbSpeed, threshold, 0, targetVS/2);
     }
   }